Alfie Joey

+Career

+Joey is best known for hosting the flagship breakfast show on BBC Radio Newcastle from 2009, until his last show on 28 October 2022.

 On television, Alfie played Vic Reeves’ doctor in the popular sitcom 'Hebburn'.

-Alfie appeared in all seven series of 'Ideal', a BBCsitcom which also starred Johnny Vegas.
+Joey appeared in all seven series of 'Ideal', a BBCsitcom which also starred Johnny Vegas.

 Alfie is also one half of the comedy impressionist double act The Mimic Men with Cal Halbert.
 Their Britain's Got Talent appearance has had over 2.5 million views on YouTube.

 Joey returned to Edinburgh in 2011 with his new one man comedy musical, 'Monopolise' which did a short tour of North East theatres and the Liverpool comedy festival.

 In 2015, at the North east comedy festival, Jesterval, he began performing in a double act, The Mimic Men, alongside Britain's Got Talent impressionist Cal Halbert.